Werewolves in Their Youth: Contents

-The collection
+Collection

 With the exception of the concluding story, all involve failed or failing marriages.
 The final story, "In the Black Mill" is introduced as the work of August Van Zorn, a fictional writer from Chabon's Wonder Boys.
 It is a throwback to pulp horror stories of the pre-World War II era.

+Reception

+Werewolves in Their Youth received mixed reviews from critics.
+In a starred review, Publishers Weekly referred to Chabon's "ironic talents", further writing, "Chabon is as witty as ever while dispensing with the glibness that sometimes marred his earlier work.
+His characters, even whey they are silly and flawed, come across as sympathetic, three-dimensional human beings."
+Kirkus Reviews called the collection "pretty thin gruel", while stating, "Chabon is a stylist [...] whose finely crafted sentences unfortunately don—t add up to very interesting narratives."